Exponentiable Grothendieck categories in flat Algebraic Geometry: Acknowledgements

 \section{Acknowledgements}

+The first named author was supported by the Grant Agency of the Czech Republic project EXPRO 20-31529X and RVO: 67985840.
+The second named author is a postdoctoral researcher of the Fonds de la Recherche Scientifique - FNRS under Grant No. 32709538.
+She was a postdoctoral fellow of the Research Foundation - Flanders (FWO) under Grant No. 12T2619N during the time the authors were working on this article.

-The authors would like to thank Wendy Lowen for interesting discussions.
-They are also grateful to Andrea Gagna for his comments on the first draft of the introduction that led to an improvement of the references.
+The authors would like to thank an anonymous referee for the careful reading of the manuscript.
+They are also grateful to Wendy Lowen for the interesting discussions and to Andrea Gagna for his comments on the first draft of the introduction that led to an improvement of the references.
 The second named author would also like to thank Pieter Belmans for an interesting discussion about Hom-schemes.
 The first ideas that eventually led to this paper emerged during a research stay of the first named author at the University of Antwerp (Antwerp, Belgium).
-He would like to thank the University of Antwerp for the finantial support that made his visit possible.
+He would like to thank the University of Antwerp for the financial support that made his visit possible.
 An important part of the work presented in this article was done during a research stay of the second named author at Masaryk University (Brno, Czech Republic).
-She would like to thank Masaryk University for the finantial support that made this research stay possible.
+She would like to thank Masaryk University and the Research Foundation - Flanders (FWO) for the financial support that made this research stay possible.